vadimi/grpc-ditto/readme.md

 ## Usage example:

-`grpc-ditto --proto ~/dev/master-lock-svc/types --mocks jsonmocks`
+`grpc-ditto --proto myprotodir --mocks jsonmocksdir`

 this command will run a server on port `51000` by default, parse all proto files in `--proto` directory, load all mocks from json files in `--mocks` directory and also expose grpc reflection service.